 Poland: Central Bank stands pat in November

-At its 9 November meeting, the National Bank of Poland (NBP) kept the key reference rate unchanged at 6.75%.
-The NBP also kept the Lombard rate unchanged at 7.25%, the rediscount rate at 6.80% and the deposit rate at 6.20%.
+At its 7–8 November meeting, the National Bank of Poland (NBP) kept the key reference rate unchanged at 5.75%.
+The NBP also left all of its other rates unchanged, keeping the Lombard rate at 6.25%, the discount rate at 5.85%, the rediscount rate at 5.80% and the deposit rate at 5.25%.

 The NBP decided to hold its course due to moderating inflation and weak economic activity.
 On the price front, lower commodity prices, easing supply chain disruptions, weaker domestic activity and previous interest rate increases continued to support a disinflationary trend: Inflation fell to 6.5% in October (September: 8.2%).
 Moreover, producer prices fell again in year-on-year terms in September.
 Looking ahead, the NBP considers that previous monetary policy tightening will translate into inflation moving within the Bank’s target of 2.5% plus or minus one percentage point in the medium term.

 In its communiqué, the NBP reiterated its commitment to base upcoming decisions on incoming data on inflation and economic activity, while remaining ready to “take all necessary actions in order to ensure macroeconomic and financial stability,” including intervention in the foreign exchange market.
 Our panelists expect interest rates to decline next year amid falling inflation.

 The next monetary policy decision will be taken on 5–6 December.

 Rafal Benecki and Adam Antoniak, economists at ING, commented on the monetary policy outlook: